Weighted Ehrhart series and a type-$\mathsf{B}$ analogue of a formula of MacMahon: Abstract

 \section{Abstract}

-We present a formula for a generalisation of the Eulerian polynomial, namely the joint distribution of major index and descent statistic on signed multiset permutations.
-It allows a description in terms of the $h^*$-polynomial of a certain polytope.
-We associate a family of polytopes to (generalised) permutations of types~$\mathsf{A}$ and~$\mathsf{B}$.
-We use this connection to study properties of the (generalised) Eulerian numbers, such as palindromicity and unimodality, by identifying certain properties of the associated polytope.
-We also present partial results on generalising the connection between descent polynomials and polytopes to coloured (multiset) permutations.
+We present a formula for a generalisation of the Eulerian polynomial, namely the generating polynomial of the joint distribution of major index and descent statistic over the set of signed multiset permutations.
+It has a description in terms of the ${h^*\text{-polynomial}}$ of a certain polytope.
+Moreover, we associate a family of polytopes to (generalised) Eulerian polynomials of types~$\mathsf{A}$ and~$\mathsf{B}$.
+Using this connection, properties of the generalised Eulerian numbers of types~$\mathsf{A}$ and~$\mathsf{B}$, such as palindromicity and unimodality, are reflected in certain properties of the associated polytope.
+We also present results on generalising the connection between descent polynomials and polytopes to coloured (multiset) permutations.